composer/xdebug-handler/README.md

     # Set the environment to the original configuration
     $phpConfig->useOriginal();

-    # run the process with xdebug loaded
+    # run the process with Xdebug loaded
     ...

-    # Restore xdebug-free environment
+    # Restore Xdebug-free environment
     $phpConfig->usePersistent();
 }
 ```

 ### Process configuration
-The library offers two strategies to invoke a new PHP process without loading xdebug, using either _standard_ or _persistent_ settings.
+The library offers two strategies to invoke a new PHP process without loading Xdebug, using either _standard_ or _persistent_ settings.
 Note that this is only important if the application calls a PHP sub-process.

 #### Standard settings
-Uses command-line options to remove xdebug from the new process only.
+Uses command-line options to remove Xdebug from the new process only.

 * The -n option is added to the command-line.
 This tells PHP not to scan for additional inis.
 * The temporary ini is added to the command-line with the -c option.

->_If the new process calls a PHP sub-process, xdebug will be loaded in that sub-process (unless it implements xdebug-handler, in which case there will be another restart)._
+>_If the new process calls a PHP sub-process, Xdebug will be loaded in that sub-process (unless it implements xdebug-handler, in which case there will be another restart)._

 This is the default strategy used in the restart.

 #### Persistent settings
-Uses environment variables to remove xdebug from the new process and persist these settings to any sub-process.
+Uses environment variables to remove Xdebug from the new process and persist these settings to any sub-process.

 * `PHP_INI_SCAN_DIR` is set to an empty string.
 This tells PHP not to scan for additional inis.
 * `PHPRC` is set to the temporary ini.

->_If the new process calls a PHP sub-process, xdebug will not be loaded in that sub-process._
+>_If the new process calls a PHP sub-process, Xdebug will not be loaded in that sub-process._

 This strategy can be used in the restart by calling [setPersistent()](#setpersistent).

 #### Sub-processes
-The `PhpConfig` helper class makes it easy to invoke a PHP sub-process (with or without xdebug loaded), regardless of whether there has been a restart.
+The `PhpConfig` helper class makes it easy to invoke a PHP sub-process (with or without Xdebug loaded), regardless of whether there has been a restart.

 Each of its methods returns an array of PHP options (to add to the command-line) and sets up the environment for the required strategy.
 The [getRestartSettings()](#getrestartsettings) method is used internally.

-* `useOriginal()` - xdebug will be loaded in the new process.
+* `useOriginal()` - Xdebug will be loaded in the new process.
-* `useStandard()` - xdebug will **not** be loaded in the new process - see [standard settings](#standard-settings).
+* `useStandard()` - Xdebug will **not** be loaded in the new process - see [standard settings](#standard-settings).
-* `userPersistent()` - xdebug will **not** be loaded in the new process - see [persistent settings](#persistent-settings)
+* `userPersistent()` - Xdebug will **not** be loaded in the new process - see [persistent settings](#persistent-settings)

 If there was no restart, an empty options array is returned and the environment is not changed.